chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

 	* The ``enable lubrication force`` parameter enables or disables the use of lubrication forces.
 This parameter must be set to ``false`` when using a non-newtonian fluid rheology.

     * The ``use explicit contact impulsion`` parameter enables or disables the use of explicit contact impulsion evaluation in the resolution of the coupling of the particle.
-When it is set to true, this parameter results in the code only performing the DEM calculation once per CFD time step.
+When it is set to true, this parameter results in the code only performing the DEM calculation once per CFD time step and using the resulting contact impulsion to evaluate all the other Newton's iterations.
+This reduces the number of times the DEM calculation is made.
+However, since the position is still implicitly evaluated in the absence of contact, the cut cell mapping must be performed at each Newton iteration.

     * The ``use explicit position integration`` parameter enables or disables the use of explicit position integration in the resolution of the coupling of the particle.
 When it is set to true, this parameter results in the code only performing the DEM calculation once and using the resulting position and orientation to evaluate all the other Newton's iterations.
 This reduces the number of times the cut cell mapping must be performed and the number of call to the DEM calculations.
 However, this can affect the stability of the scheme.